Jeff Dintaman (department head)

 Art history has historically been a core aspect of humanities curricula, as it emphasizes the analysis and contextualization of images and objects utilizing strategies from such diverse fields as history, psychology, physics, and cultural studies.
 Although allied, the discipline of art history is distinct from studio art.
 Simply put, in studio courses students are primarily engaged in the making of art, while students in art history courses are primarily engaged in the study and research of art made by others.
 Art history courses allow students interested in art, but who are not necessarily interested in making art, a chance to explore visual production.

 For students interested in graduate work in art history, a study abroad experience is highly recommended.
-Past students have participated in the Luther College Nottingham program and Malta program, or the Associated Colleges of the Midwest (ACM) Florence, Italy program.
 Students should also consider pursuing language study beyond the 201 level.

 A total of 22 credit hours are required for the art history minor.
 These credits are primarily housed in the art history program, but other credit bearing courses from related disciplines that have a distinct material culture focus or deal with critical theory and aesthetics are also included.